 - Enter an email subject and type your message body.
 This is usually an engaging copy explaining what your survey is about.

-- Once you’re done, click the “Send” button at the window’s bottom-right corner.
+- Once done, click the “Send” button at the window’s bottom-right corner.

 Share Your Survey Via Link

-Another option for sharing your survey is by a link, which can be helpful when you want to include your form in a social media post, comment, email, or other applicable outlets.
+Another option for sharing your survey is by a link, which is helpful when you want to include your form in a social media post, comment, email, or other applicable outlets.
 To get the link for your survey, simply follow these steps: